planetscale/database-js-starter/README.md

 |`PUT`| `UPDATE`|
 |`DELETE`| `DELETE`|

-The main goal of this sample is to be used to gain an understainding of how to use the serverless driver in your own code.
+The main goal of this sample is to be used to gain an understanding of how to use the serverless driver in your own code.

-For an in-depth explaination on how to use this repo, check the [associated article](https://planetscale.com/docs/tutorials/planetscale-serverless-driver-node-example) on the PlanetScale docs site.
+For an in-depth explanation of how to use this repo, check the [associated article](https://planetscale.com/docs/tutorials/planetscale-serverless-driver-node-example) on the PlanetScale docs site.

 ## Set up the database

-Before you can start the project, you should setup a database that can be used with the project.
+Before you can start the project, you should set up a database that can be used with the project.
 Create a database on PlanetScale named `travel_db`.
 Once the database has initialized, run the following command to create the necessary structures for the database and insert the sample dataset:

 ```bash
 cd scripts